gkampitakis/fastify-custom-healthcheck/README.md

 -   `path`: path where you can reach health check route.
     -   default value: `'/health'`.
 -   `info`: object where you can define custom information you would like to include in healthcheck response object.
+-   exposeFailure: Flag that enables additional information to be presented in health check object when a check fails.
+    -   default value: `false`

 ### decorator options

 ## Acknowledgements